Do you wish to work with the Nigerian Navy? Are you willing to serve with the sea branch of the Nigerian Armed Forces? Then, this article is for you.

 The Nigerian Navy (NN) recruitment is not ongoing.
 This article will provide information on the Nigerian Navy official recruitment portal (www.joinnigeriannavycom), how to apply for the Nigerian Navy recruitment form, and other related information to help you get the job.

-What are the duties of the Nigerian Navy?
+What is the responsibilities of the Nigerian Navy?

 The Armed Forces Act Cap A20 Laws of the Federation of Nigeria charged the NN with the following responsibilities: a.
 Enforcing and help coordinate the enforcement of all Customs Laws including anti-illegal bunkering, fishery and immigration laws of Nigeria at sea.